boxwiz/Excel_Dashboard_McDonald/README.md

 # Excel_Dashboard_McDonald
-### This result is based on the Excel Dashboard lecture by YouTuber "Kenji Explains".
+### This is the result of practicing the Excel Dashboard lecture by YouTuber "Kenji Explains".